 Roy though is ready, five seconds underwater and the script is written, the moves rehearsed – Roy is going to fake it.

-He surfaces and grabs the tail of his (bright yellow) board and fips it over to expose the fin system, Roy moves his hands down to the base of the board and gives each fin a little toggle (check system security, check hold security), he lifts up the end of the board and squints down its length (check cant angle, check fin sweep, check fore and aft placement)– He slyly scans the line-up and sees that the ten second attention span he has been alloted is over and with a silky expertise he is back onto his board and heading back out.
+He surfaces and grabs the tail of his (bright yellow) board then fips it over to expose the fin system.
+Roy moves his hands down to the base of the board and gives each fin a little toggle (check system security, check hold security), he lifts up the end of the board and squints down its length (check cant angle, check fin sweep, check fore and aft placement)– Then he slyly scans the line-up and sees that the ten second attention span he has been alloted is over and with a silky expertise he is back onto his board and heading back out.
 Resumes position at head of queue.

 Crew judgement is System Failure – Roy gets a pass.

 Rowdy from Avalon has come off a set wave in front of the entire Saturday morning crew, he has fallen from the top to the bottom of a flawless eight foot wave that everybody out there wanted.
 The best wave of a set of two.

 Rowdy is ready, five seconds underwater and the script is written, the moves rehearsed – Rowdy is going to fake it.

 Rowdy surfaces, jams the board back under him then looks around for the nearest out of town kook, and after spotting one sitting there minding his own business he paddles over aggressively and accuses him of a gross infamy, he suggests that he, Rowdy, is the victim of some venality, a conspiracy; not only that but he requests that the poor chap lodge his old twinfin into a place where it could not possibly fit.
 He insults all the members of the kook’s family, his religion, his choice of motor vehicle.

 Rowdy is well known for his intemperate rages and in no time at all the crew has completely forgotten his original lapse and is enjoying the confrontation, as usual – The kook is eventually ordered in to the beach and